Northern Ireland's defence heritage

 A number of sites have been scheduled for protection under the Historic Monuments and Archaeological Objects (NI) Order 1995.
 These include a fighter pilot dome trainer, which is unique in Northern Ireland, and a variety of pill boxes.

-Other sites have been Listed for protection under the Planning (NI) Order 1991, such as the control tower and associated buildings at Langford Lodge, Crumlin.
+Other sites have been Listed for protection under Section 80 of the Planning Act (NI) 2011, such as the control tower and associated buildings at Langford Lodge, Crumlin.

 We also work with District Councils to ensure defence heritage sites are given due consideration when dealing with new development applications.